 Juniper House is a deceptively large, grade II listed Cotswold stone property, with an abundance of character features.
 The house is perfectly located on The Green, in the heart of the idyllic village of Kingham, voted “England's Favourite Village” in 2004 by Country Life magazine.
 As well as sitting amidst beautiful countryside, Kingham boasts two of the best country pubs in the whole Cotswolds and is a mile away from Daylesford Organic, well known for its organic food, cookery school and spa.
 The village is also well placed for exploring the many beautiful towns and villages of the Cotswolds, and is on the main line from London Paddington station.

 Dating back to the 17th century, there are an abundance of traditional character features throughout Juniper House, including a large inglenook fireplace, flagstone floors, exposed Cotswold stone walls, mullion windows and oak beams, floors and doors.
-The exceptional character is complemented by its modern facilities, including wireless internet access, four flatscreen TVs, three with DVD players, and a large farmhouse style kitchen.
+The exceptional character is complemented by its modern facilities, including wireless internet access, three flatscreen TVs with DVD players, and a large farmhouse style kitchen.

 The house sleeps a maximum of 12+2 people, in seven bedrooms, two of which are on the ground floor (with the +2 on a sofa bed in bedroom 7, which can also be set up as a quiet reading room).
 There are three bathrooms and a downstairs cloakroom.
 The good sized rear garden of the house is enclosed by a stone wall and off street parking for two cars is available.
 Plenty of additional free parking is also available close to the house.
 Juniper House is an ideal location for large family gatherings or groups of friends looking for a classic country retreat.